dzzie/Visual_TCPRecon/readme.txt

 This is a visual tcp reconstruction tool for pcaps.

+The way I generally use this is as follows:

+1) take a packet capture with wireshark
+2) filter the pcap to hosts of interest to get decent size
+3) save as a classic .pcap file
+4) load in visual_tcprecon for data exploration and file extraction

-Load a pcap, it will parse it into communication streams each host:port pair gets it own node.
+When you load a pcap, it will parse it into communication streams each host:port pair gets it own node.
 Under this node each leg of the communication will get its own sub node.